-Prerequisite - At least a B in Creative Writing and by recommendation process and significantly develops the student writer's portfolio of work.
+Advanced Creative Writing is a one year course that both hones the skills developed in Creative Writing and significantly develops the student writer's portfolio of work.
 Students will produce a portfolio suitable for adjudication by university admissions programs.
 In addition, students will play a major role in creating the school's quarterly literary arts journal.
 Each student is required to produce a book-length portfolio for the course's capstone project.